 Check to see if you can nominate someone else to pick up the cash on your behalf.
 In some cases, you just need to provide the app with the appropriate person’s mobile phone number.

-Are there limits on cardless cash withdrawals?
+What are the limits on cardless cash withdrawals?

-You may be limited to the amount of money you can withdraw daily from your account.
+You're limited to the amount of money you can withdraw daily from your account.

 Is a time limit applied?